 Anti-Bacterial Rinse – If caught early, gingivitis and bleeding gums can be treated with a thorough dental cleaning.
-Dr. Elliott will recommend improved at home oral hygiene and using an anti-bacterial mouth rinse to help keep your oral bacteria balanced.
+Dr. Comeau will recommend improved at home oral hygiene and using an anti-bacterial mouth rinse to help keep your oral bacteria balanced.

-Scaling & Root Planning – If you have bleeding gums, Dr. Elliott may recommend an intensive cleaning procedure known as scaling and root planning.
+Scaling & Root Planning – If you have bleeding gums, Dr. Comeau may recommend an intensive cleaning procedure known as scaling and root planning.
 During this treatment we will remove plaque and tartar from deep pockets of the gum and smooth the surface of tooth roots.

-Oral surgery – In advanced cases of gum disease, or periodontitis, Dr. Elliott may coordinate treatment with a local specialist to ensure the best result and restore healthy gums.
+Oral surgery – In advanced cases of gum disease, or periodontitis, Dr. Comeau may coordinate treatment with a local specialist to ensure the best result and restore healthy gums.

 How to Avoid Bleeding Gums

 Schedule a Dental Exam Today

-If you are searching for a dentist that treats bleeding gums near Fallston, MD and Bel Air, MD area, contact Harford County Dentistry.
-Call 410-994-2627 to schedule an appointment with Dr. Elliott or request an appointment online.
+Address your bleeding gums issues in the Bel Air area today by contacting Harford County Dentistry.
+Call our dentist at 410-994-2627 to schedule an appointment or request an appointment online.